 In Akron, which is about 30 minutes south of Cuyahoga County, violence continues to escalate especially in relation to drugs.
 One example occurred in January of 2019 when two men entered into a home with intentions to smoke marijuana.
 However, a verbal argument occurred, leading an unnamed suspect to shoot one of the two entering the home.
 Police continue to work on understanding what happened in the incident.

 What We Know About Fighting the Drug Crisis

 The news that drug overdose deaths are dropping is always a good thing, but there’s no simple solution to the opioid crisis.
 While comprehensive addiction services are essential, it has to be a combined effort to target and eliminate the toll that illicit drug use takes on society.

 As noted by reporters in Cleveland, there are too few drug treatment programs to provide the support needed.
 In 2018, there were still 560 people who died from drug-related deaths.
 While a drop in the number of deaths is happening, the process is taking time and requires ongoing support.

 What to Do If You Need Drug Addiction Help

 Treatment from a facility dedicated to providing support and guidance to addicts is at the heart of all solutions for the drug crisis.
-At The Florida House Experience, we work closely with people from all walks of life who are ready to find the treatment they need.
+At FHE Health, we work closely with people from all walks of life who are ready to find the treatment they need.